GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you can use another shotgun, a White Death and/or a Regulus as backup weapons
 - the goal is to stay around spawn closets and keep Headhunter as long as possible for warhounds, bosses and tanks
 - you must make smart use of cover or cover to cover to get close to mobs and spawn closets
-- wait until a mob stops moving or tries to melee you before shooting (deploy your shield to absord the melee)
+- wait until a mob stops moving or tries to melee you before shooting (deploy your shield to absorb the melee)
 - if you're within 3m, aim for the head, otherwise aim slightly above the head because if you don't, a pellet may hit the body and you're likely to lose Headhunter
 - if a mob is on the move, place your crosshair on their trajectory, at head level, and shoot when they come across it
 - if you're near a spawn closet as new mobs spawn, try to time your kills so that the Confuse effect from Hunter's Fury is reapplied (unless the other mobs are still inside the spawn closet)